South Carolina Homeowners Insurance

 - Reduce Insurance Risks

 Reducing the risks associated with your home will also reduce the cost of home insurance.
 One way to do that is to avoid filing claims.
 If your home sustains damage that only costs a little more than your deductible, you can pay for the repairs out of pocket, saving the claim and avoiding an insurance increase.
 You can also reduce the risks by performing regular maintenance on the home.
-Remember, the longer your home goes without a claim filed on the insurance, the lower your premiums will be.
+Remember, going without a claim filed on the insurance helps keep your premiums as low as they can be.

 - Credit Score and Insurance Risk